Ontario Lacus: Shore recession

 Infrared observations show that the southwest shoreline of the lake receded 9–11 km over four years (2005-2009), evidently due to evaporation during the dry southern hemisphere autumn.
 Over the same interval, no change was observed in the south or southeast shorelines, indicating steeper slopes there.
 The sizes of northern hemisphere lakes and maria, in contrast, have been much more stable.

 Depth

 By terrestrial standards, the lake appears to be extremely shallow.
-Radar measurements made in July 2009 and January 2010 indicate an average depth of 0.4 – 3.2 m, and a maximum depth of 2.9 – 7.4 m.
-This gives the lake an estimated volume of 7 to 50 km^{3}, less than one thirtieth the volume of Earth's Lake Ontario.
+Radar measurements made in July 2009 and January 2010 indicate an average depth of 0.4–3.2 m, and a maximum depth of 2.9–7.4 m.
+This gives the lake an estimated volume of 7–50 km3, less than one thirtieth the volume of Earth's Lake Ontario.
 The notoriously shallow Lake Okeechobee in Florida has a similar depth.

 Geomorphology and hydrology

 The left and right images show the large catchment areas of Lake Eyre (dark grey region) and Ontario Lacus (red outline) respectively.
 In both cases, the lake area (blue, dashed ovals) is much smaller than the catchment area.

 Ontario Lacus may resemble a semi-arid shallow depression lying in an alluvial fan where the water table height (of liquid hydrocarbons) rises above the elevation of the depression floor, analogous to the Etosha Pan in Namibia.
 Hydrological runoff models have found evidence for an extensive basin catchment area for the lake, suggesting seasonal rainfall may be responsible for filling liquids in the local depression.
 This situation may be analogous to the ephemeral filling of Lake Eyre in Australia due to its notably large catchment area and the semi-arid climate of central Australia.